sjkelleyjr/Deadlock/outline/plot_outline.md

 ### Chapter 1: "The All-Hands Meeting & Taskly Migration"
 - Introduction to our three engineers: Alex, Mack, and Jordan
-- ByteSkip announces "Digital Transformation Initiative 2.0"
+- ByteSauce announces "Digital Transformation Initiative 2.0"
 - The Colonel introduces new productivity metrics and fourteen forms
 - Team immediately forced to migrate to new "Taskly" project management system
-- Alex discovers Taskly was built by ByteSkip's own engineers and is buggy
+- Alex discovers Taskly was built by ByteSauce's own engineers and is buggy
 - Mack creates a script to auto-generate tasks and metrics
 - Jordan gets volunteered to coordinate the transition
 - **Dramatic Beat**: Each character has their own cynical reaction and survival strategy